Sjord/Sjord.github.io/_posts/2016-12-09-using-secret-salts-in-password-hashes.md

 ## Secret number of iterations

-If we use iterative hash function, we can also store our extra entropy in the number of iterations instead of in the password.
+If we use an [iterative hash function](/2016/05/25/iterative-password-hashing/), we can also store our extra entropy in the number of iterations instead of in the password.
 Boyen suggests a specifically [interesting mechanism](http://crypto.stanford.edu/~xb//security07/hkdf.pdf) in where the number of iterations is unbound and determined by the user.
 Imagine that when verifying a password, you never really know whether you have the incorrect password or that it was hashed with an iteration count you haven't tried yet.

 ## Conclusion